Make your next dental visit a pleasant, relaxed and worry-free experience.

 - Welcoming visit – We gather information regarding your health and discuss with you your wants and desires.
 If you’re comfortable, we’ll take x-rays and look in your mouth.
 But you will never be judged or embarrassed.
 We will create a customized treatment plan of your dental needs and go over costs associated with the dental treatment and Sedation

 - Preparing for your sedation visit – We’ll give you a prescription for a sedative to take the night before your first appointment to guarantee a good night’s sleep and to make sure you wake up relaxed.

 - Arriving for treatment – Your companion will bring you to the office.
 Additional medications will be provided to create the ultimate in relaxation.
 Your experienced sedation team will monitor you throughout your entire visit.

 - Going home with your new smile – Your companion will take you home and stay with you until you’re completely recovered from your sedation medication.

-- The next day – Most patients feel no discomfort or residual effects from the dental visit and you’ll be thrilled with all the compliments you will get.
+- The next day – Most patients feel no residual effects from the sedation.
+Be careful to follow all medication regimens and post operative instructions